2key/contracts/readmes/SetupDevEnv.md

 ```angular2html
 yarn run geth:reset
 ```

-Create file named `accountsConfig.json` and fill it with following:
+Create file named `accountsConfig.json` in the root and fill it with following:
 ```angular2html
 {
   "address" : "<SOME_ADDRESS>",